 Frequently Asked Questions

-1. What are the system requirements for the Tournament Director?
+1. What are the system requirements for The Tournament Director?

 2. Is there a Mac version?